How to Export Sharp Images for Instagram

 Step Three: Transfer with care

 When moving your image to your phone, use AirDrop, Dropbox, or Google Drive.
 Avoid methods that compress (like email or certain messaging apps).
-Think of it as carrying a fragile letter — choose the softest path possible.

 You pour so much intention into each frame, from composition to editing.
 Protecting that energy when you share online is an act of reverence — your final love note to the viewer before you release it into the world.